steff456/WorkshopCardio/README.md

 conda install spyder -c conda-forge
 ```

+A new way of installation for Spyder involves the use of maxiconda, available in this [link](https://www.maxiconda.org).
+It brings installers for all the OS systems and will let you install packages and manage environments with support to ARM processors.
+It uses mamba and the conda-forge channel under the hook and it is developed for final end users.

 ### Installing packages

 The necessary libraries for this workshop are `sympy` and `numpy`, which can be installed from a terminal as follows,